-We draw attention to Note 1 of the accompanying consolidated financial statements, which indicates that the Company incurred a net loss of \$755,916 for the year ended June 30, 2019 and, as of that date, the Company had an accumulated deficit of \$11,386,296.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$136,755 during the year ended June 30, 2020 and, as of that date, had an accumulated deficit of \$11,523,051.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.